anguzz/entra-azure-lab/docs/setup-azure-hound.md

 Device code flow is useful for tools like AzureHound, Azure PowerShell, Azure CLI, TVs, printers, and other devices that cannot easily open a browser locally.

-However, it is also abused in phishing because the victim can be tricked into entering a real Microsoft device code, completing MFA, and granting tokens to the attacker-controlled session.
+However, it is also abused in phishing because the victim can be tricked into entering a real Microsoft device code, completing MFA, and granting tokens to the attacker controlled session.

 A stronger tenant can reduce this risk by using Conditional Access to block device code flow: